Links on Android Authority may earn us a commission. Learn more.

 Price: Varies, but the apps are free

 Fitness tracker hardware is widely available.
-You’ve probably heard of some brands, like Fitbit.
+You’ve probably heard of many brands, like Fitbit, Garmin, and Xiaomi.
 You wear these devices and they track your stats.
 They all have an official app where you can view progress, see what you’ve done, and see your progress over time.
 Fitbit is probably the most popular example.
-The hardware is fairly inexpensive compared to something like a smartwatch, but it works pretty well.
-This along with something like FitNotes and you can track basically everything.
+The hardware is relatively inexpensive compared to a fully-fledged smartwatch, but it works pretty well.
+This, along with something like FitNotes, and you can track basically everything.
 There are a lot of good fitness trackers out there.
-We have a list of the best ones linked up at the button above.
+We list the best ones linked up at the button below.

 Thank you for reading!
 Try these too: